How to Foster a Climate that Ignites Innovation

-If you’ve been part of a creative or innovative team, it wasn’t just the specific people involved — the work was interesting and challenging, your manager was confident in the team, new ideas were encouraged, and roadblocks weren’t always in your way.
+If you’ve been part of a creative or innovative team, it wasn’t just the specific people and their skillsets that contributed to your success.
+Likely, you were working within an organizational framework that created a culture of innovation.
+As a result, the work was interesting and challenging, your manager was confident in the team, new ideas were encouraged, and roadblocks weren’t always in your way.

 To help organizations understand and evaluate whether they have the type of work environment that will produce more innovative results, we use the KEYS® organizational survey.
 KEYS also measures how creative and productive the workforce is — 2 outcomes that correlate with the work environment.

-Specific actions and practices on the part of management that impact innovation include allowing freedom and autonomy in the practice of work, providing challenge, specifying clear strategic goals, and forming work teams comprised of individuals with diverse skills and perspectives.
-Consider which of these practices is part of your work environment:
+Specific actions and practices on the part of management that impact a culture of innovation include allowing freedom and autonomy in the practice of work; providing challenging work; specifying clear strategic goals; and forming work teams comprised of individuals with diverse skills and perspectives.

 - What do we do that best supports creativity and innovation?